 Northern Utilities has worked with the Maine Department of Environmental Protection and New Hampshire Department of Environmental Services (NH DES) to address environmental concerns with these sites.
 Northern Utilities or others have completed remediation activities at all sites; however, on site monitoring continues at several sites which may result in future remedial actions as directed by the applicable regulatory agency.
 In July 2019, the NH DES requested that Northern Utilities review modeled expectations for groundwater contaminants against observed data at the Rochester site.
-Due to delays associated with the novel coronavirus (COVID-19) pandemic, the results of the review, along with recommendations regarding remedial action, will be submitted to the NH DES in June 2020.
-While any recommendation is subject to approval by the NH DES, the Company has accrued \$ 0.8 million for estimated costs to complete the remediation at the Rochester site, which is included in the Environmental Obligations table below.
+In June 2020, the NH DES coupled the submittal of the review to a proposed extension of the gas distribution system by Northern Utilities; Both the review and extension are expected to be completed by the end of the fourth quarter of 2020.
+While any recommendation is subject to approval by the NH DES, the Company has accrued \$0.8 million for estimated costs to complete the remediation at the Rochester site, which is included in the Environmental Obligations table below.

 The NHPUC and MPUC have approved regulatory mechanisms for the recovery of MGP environmental costs.
-For Northern Utilities' New Hampshire division, the NHPUC has approved the recovery of MGP environmental costs over succeeding seven -year periods.
-For Northern Utilities' Maine division, the MPUC has authorized the recovery of environmental remediation costs over succeeding five -year periods.
+For Northern Utilities' New Hampshire division, the NHPUC has approved the recovery of MGP environmental costs over succeeding seven-year periods.
+For Northern Utilities' Maine division, the MPUC has authorized the recovery of environmental remediation costs over succeeding five-year periods.